 Redesigned OIG Webpage

-Per the IG Act Amendments of 2008, the OIG website has been redesigned, with the assistance of the CIO organization, and should be on-line in June 2009.
-The main USITC webpage (www.usitc.gov) now has more prominent link to the OIG page.
+Per the IG Act Amendments of 2008, the OIG website has been redesigned, with the assistance of the CIO organization.
+The main USITC webpage (www.usitc.gov) now has a more prominent link to the OIG page.